 |Face to face counselling:||Yes|

 Please contact me to discuss your specific availability.
-I have early morning appointments available as well as evening and daytime.
+I offer early morning, daytime and evening appointments.

 Types of client